Elektrobit/crinit/README.md

 - **INCLUDEDIR** -- Where to find include files referenced from task configurations.
 Default: Same as **TASKDIR**.
 - **INCLUDE_SUFFIX** -- Filename suffix of include files referenced from task configurations.
 Default: `.crincl`
 - **DEBUG** -- If crinit should be verbose in its output.
 Either `YES` or `NO`.
 Default: `NO`
 - **LAUNCHER_CMD** -- Specify location of the crinit-launch binary.
 Optional.
 If not given, crinit-launch is taken from the default installation path.
 Needed to execute a **COMMAND** as a different user or group.
 - **SHUTDOWN_GRACE_PERIOD_US** -- The amount of microseconds to wait both between `STOP_COMMAND` and `SIGTERM` as well as between`SIGTERM` and `SIGKILL` on shutdown/reboot.
   Default: 100000
 - **USE_SYSLOG** -- If syslog should be used for output if it is available.
 If set to `YES`, Crinit will switch to syslog for output as soon as a task file `PROVIDES` the `syslog` feature.
 Ideally this should be a task file loading a syslog server such as syslogd or elosd.
 Default: `NO`
 - **USE_ELOS** -- If Elos should be used as event based dependency provider if it is available.
-If set to `YES`, Crinit will allow Elos event filters as task dependency with the `@elos` prefix as soon as a task file `PROVIDES` the `elos` feature.
+If set to `YES`, Crinit will allow Elos event filters as task dependencies with the `@elos` prefix as soon as a task file `PROVIDES` the `elos` feature.
 Ideally this should be a task file loading the Elos daemon elosd.
-Default: `NO`
+Default is `NO`.
   Needs ELOS support included at build-time.
 - **ELOS_SERVER** -- Ip address of the elos server.
 Default: `127.0.0.1`
   Needs ELOS support included at build-time.
 - **ELOS_PORT** -- Port of the elos server.
 Default: `54321`
   Needs ELOS support included at build-time.
 - **ELOS_EVENT_POLL_INTERVAL** -- Interval in microseconds between polling requests for events from elos.
 This is a tradeoff between idle CPU use and latency of tasks depending on an elos event (see section **Defining Elos Filters** below).
-Default: 500000
+Default is 500000.
 Needs ELOS support included at build-time.
 - **ENV_SET** -- See section **Setting Environment Variables** below. (*array-like*)
 - **FILTER_DEFINE** -- See section **Defining Elos Filters** below. (*array-like*)